ChrisChemHater/BeepMusic/README.md

 Since I am not a professional musician, BMC file is simple and crude.
 However, it supports comments! :)

-Please check the example file 'joy.bmc'.
+Please check the example file 'tests/joy.bmc'.

 ## Notes